nestybox/sysbox/docs/developers-guide/build.md

 -   See [below](#docker-installation) if you have a Docker snap installation and need to change it to a native installation.

+3) The C library Linux headers must be installed.

+-  On Ubuntu, you can install these with `sudo apt-get install linux-libc-dev`.

+-  Note: do not confuse these with the Linux kernel headers (used for building kernel modules).

 ## Cloning the Sysbox Repo

 Clone the repo with: